 Compare Your Options

 You shouldn’t plan on carrying a balance on any credit card – even a secured card.
-If you can avoid doing so, the high APR of the Capital One® Secured Mastercard® isn’t a concern.
+If you can avoid doing so, the high APR of the Secured Mastercard® from Capital One isn’t a concern.
 It’s also a great option if you can pay the $49 or $99 minimum deposit, as opposed to $200.
 However, it pays to run the numbers when comparing different secured cards.
 Each has different benefits and fees, so make sure you choose the card that’s best for your situation.